dakuikui001/IS6751_fake_real_news_classification/README.md

 - **Sequence Model**: LSTM over transformer outputs
 - **Classifier**: Dense layers for binary classification
 - Key features: strong contextual representations with lightweight transformer

-## Performance Results

-Run each notebook to reproduce metrics for your environment.
-Compare the baseline against the two improved models to quantify gains from deep and transformer-based representations.

 ## File Structure